Early history of American football: Early efforts to organize the game

 Columbia University was the third school to field a team.
 The Lions traveled from New York City to New Brunswick on November 12, 1870, and were defeated by Rutgers 6 to 3.
 Teams fielded 20 men per side, included two goalkeepers each.
 The game suffered from disorganization and the players kicked and battled each other as much as the ball.

 Later in 1870, Princeton and Rutgers played again with Princeton defeating Rutgers 6–0.
 This game's violence caused such an outcry that no games at all were played in 1871.
 Football came back in 1872, when Columbia played Yale for the first time.
 The Yale team was coached and captained by David Schley Schaff, who had learned to play football while attending Rugby school.
-Schaff himself was injured and unable to the play the game, but Yale won the game 3–0 nonetheless.
+Schaff himself was injured and unable to play the game, but Yale won the game 3–0 nonetheless.
 Later in 1872, Stevens Tech became the fifth school to field a team.
 Stevens lost to Columbia, but beat both New York University and City College of New York during the following year.

 By 1873, the college students playing football had made significant efforts to standardize their fledgling game.
 Teams had been scaled down from 25 players to 20.
 The only way to score was still to bat or kick the ball through the opposing team's goal, and the game was played in two 45 minute halves on fields 140 yards long and 70 yards wide.
 On October 20, 1873, representatives from Yale, Princeton, and Rutgers met at the Fifth Avenue Hotel in New York City to codify the first set of intercollegiate football rules.
 Before this meeting, which founded the first Intercollegiate Football Association, each school had its own set of rules and games were usually played using the home team's own particular code.
 At this meeting a list of rules, based more on The Football Association's rules than the recently founded Rugby Football Union, was drawn up for intercollegiate football games.